virtUOS/courseware/docs/development.md

 ```

 **Note:**
- Nodejs has to be installed on your system!
+ Nodejs and npm must be installed on your system!